kutukvpavel/FloorTilingOptimization/README.md

 # FloorTilingOptimization

 This app tries to find an optimal arrangement of rectangular sheets (or tiles) of different sizes and thicknesses on a predefined support structure on the condition that the sheets can only be mounted on the beams.
 The sheets can be cut and/or flipped.
+This is sort of a 2D *cutting stock* problem.

 The support structure usually consists of several parallel beams (preferably they are oriented vertically w.r.t. screen coordinates convention, i.e. dy > dx).
 The walls defined for the structure are not used during the optimization process, they are merely exported to the final DXF drawings and images for convinience.